c7dk/c7dk/README.md

 - Video game enthusiast
 - Uses Blender to make models
 - Makes games with Unity's game engine and C#
+- I use Visual Studio Codes for most of my coding

 ## Ongoing Projects

 - Improving Python
 - Making a game called game01(doesn't have a name)
+- Improving on coding overall

 ## Goals